kkvinjam/aws-marketplace-training-workshop/content/bldblocks/iam/_index.md

 ---
-weight: 3
+weight: 2
-title: AWS Identity and Access Management (IAM) - 101
+title: B. AWS IAM - 101
-description: IAM Constructs to be aware of in AWS Marketplace Context.
+description: IAM constructs that you need to be aware of.
 ---